MicrosoftDocs/cpp-docs/docs/cppcx/platform-collections-map-class.md

 A type that provides a function object that can compare two element values as sort keys to determine their relative order in the Map.

 *m*<br/>
-A reference or [Lvalues and Rvalues](../cpp/lvalues-and-rvalues-visual-cpp.md) to a `map Class` that is used to initialize the current Map.
+A reference or [rvalue](../cpp/lvalues-and-rvalues-visual-cpp.md) to a `map Class` that is used to initialize the current Map.

 *first*<br/>
 The input iterator of the first element in a range of elements used to initialize the current Map.